ekabaeu/Medical-Chatbot-with-AI/docs/usage.md

 - Bot responses appear character by character
 - Provides immediate feedback during processing
 - Indicates the system is actively working
+- Smooth scrolling to follow the text as it appears

 #### Auto-save Functionality
 - Conversations automatically save after each interaction
 - No manual save required
 - Session data persists between interactions
+- Works in the background without interrupting chat
+- Error handling for failed saves

 ## Special Features